HTTP Request

 }

 object.
-Therefore, I fill in the Data path
+Therefore you fill in the Data path

 field with the name of the object to retrieve the value bien1